April 04, 2020 5 min read 0 Comments

-Amidst our current situation, let’s look at the brighter side of things.
-Staying at home doesn’t mean you have to lock yourself up in your room and do nothing.
-Now’s your chance to clean the whole house, organize that closet you’ve been dying to do but didn’t have the time before because you were so busy with work, bond with your kids, exercise and focus on your skincare routine.
+You may have been saving up for that laser resurfacing treatment for acne scars, but due to the pandemic situation, some of the clinics may be closed, or have a long wait delay.
+Amidst our situation with the Pandemic, let’s look at the brighter side of things.
+Staying at home doesn’t mean you have to lock yourself up in your room.
+Now’s your chance to declutter, organize that closet you’ve been dying to do, bond with your kids, exercise and focus on your skincare routine.

 A laser treatment is one of the most popular ways to reduce scars appearance, wrinkles and skin damage.
 It can provide quicker and long lasting results; however, it comes with greater risks.
-Lasers deliver heat to the skin so it can cause side effects like darkening and bruising, longer downtime due to redness and swelling, permanent skin discoloration or scarring especially to those who have a darker complexion.
+Lasers deliver heat to the skin so it can cause side effects like darkening and bruising, longer downtime due to redness and swelling.
+Other more serious side effects include permanent skin discoloration or scarring especially to those who have a darker complexion.
 If you have certain medical skin conditions, it would also be a good decision if you consult your doctor first as undergoing laser treatments may flare them up.

-Think about it, laser treatments will really cost you a fortune (the average price could run between $1200 and $2200, according to the American Society of Plastic Surgeons) depending on the type of laser, and are generally not covered by insurance.
+Laser treatments can be quite expensive in order to see results (the average price could run between $1200 and $2200, according to the American Society of Plastic Surgeons) depending on the type of laser, and are generally not covered by insurance.
 Treating acne scars with lasers can require several appointments too.
-Although undergoing laser treatment is one of the most sought-after treatment by celebrities and those who have more in life, it is not the only option.
+Although undergoing laser treatment is one of the most sought-after treatments, it is not the only option for acne scars.

-If you are out of budget and want to practice social distancing (as clinics and med spas are temporarily closed anyway), here are the alternatives to laser treatment which may help you achieve similar results in the comfort of your own homes:
+If you're on a budget or clinics are closed, here are the alternatives to laser treatment which may help you achieve similar results in the comfort of your own homes:

-Microneedling increased its popularity throughout the years.
-Dermarollers or microneedling devices have also evolved and will continue to evolve to suit the needs of its users.
-It is not for the treatment of raised scars (result of excess collagen production) though.
-This treatment is effective in managing acne scars with fewer redness and swelling than laser treatments.
-Recovery time is quick, much like a light sunburn appearance in a day or two.
+This treatment is effective in managing acne scars without as much swelling as laser and a shorter recovery.
+Recovery time is quick, and usually the side effect is some redness that usually goes away within 24 hours.
 It is also safe to use on all skin types, except if you have sensitive skin, best if you patch test on a small area of your skin first as results vary from person to person.

-Since microneedling can be done at home and usually have .5mm or less bristles length, results are subtler and may take a longer time before you see your desired results.
+Since microneedling can be done at home with shorter needle lengths, results are more subtle and may take longer time before you see your desired results on acne scars.

-Retinol, also known as Vitamin A helps improve pigmentation marks, stimulate collagen and elastin production, improve skin's laxity, improve appearance of pores, reduce excess oil production, reduce the appearance of fine lines and wrinkles, some scars or sometimes even freckles.
+Retinol, also known as Vitamin A helps improve pigmentation marks, stimulate collagen and elastin production, reduce excess oil production, reduce the appearance of fine lines and wrinkles, and some scars.
 You can buy them over the counter and it is one of the least invasive treatments in the market.
 They need to be used continuously to maintain the results.

-As it is more of a targeted treatment product, and needs to be added to the usual skincare, it can become a more expensive option for some.
+Retinoids can take several months of consistent usage to see results and may cause some sensitivity when you first start using them.
 Some skin reactions may also include increased sun's sensitivity, burning feeling or stinging sensation, slight peeling of skin, inflammation or redness and dry skin.

 Topical silicone treatments are also most effective if you use them while the scar heals and before it thickens.
 So this may not be the treatment for you if you’ve had a raised scar for a few years already and are just now thinking about trying to minimize it.

-We all need to take our skin’s health very seriously.
 Whether you choose to do laser treatments or use one of the alternatives to laser treatment, the most important thing to remember is that your skin is one of your body’s most important organs.
-It’s the only organ that is directly exposed to the environment, that’s why it is advised over and over again to keep it clean especially during these trying times.
-Keeping it healthy outside is as important as how we take care of our overall health inside.
+It’s the only organ that is directly exposed to the environment.
+Even if you have acne scars it doesn't mean that your skin is bad and with the many treatments available, you can reduce the look of acne scars if you choose to.